 The Government could overbuild and oversupply social housing in pockets and although this does seem farfetched from today’s standpoint, it is a real risk as capital floods into chase returns, reversing the demand/supply imbalance.
 An oversupply would depress prices when selling units.

-The rent is linked to European inflation so in the event of a Europe-wide deflationary period – in other words, declining GDP and falling prices generally – rents will move accordingly.
+The rent is linked to Irish inflation so in the event of an Irish deflationary period – in other words, declining GDP and falling prices generally – rents will move accordingly.

 The agencies of the State could default on their lease commitments collapsing the market locally where there is a local council bankruptcy or if the State itself were to become insolvent and locked out of affordable credit in sovereign bond markets.
 This risk is explored in detail in The Pivot.
 This could happen if we experience another severe global crisis, which results in municipal defaults, a national default on sovereign bonds and an internal default to creditors across the economy during a harsh austerity programme.
 The point is that nothing is absolutely guaranteed national and local governments can and do default under extreme circumstances.